 While Cherry Pie can help melt away the stress of the day, it is not one for insomniacs.
 If you suffer from symptoms related to stress and anxiety, it may be worth considering this strain.
 Its apparent ability to elevate one’s mood is a prime reason why it is often prescribed to individuals suffering from depression.

 Cherry Pie isn’t the most potent strain around, but it is also prescribed to help treat issues such as headaches, migraines, muscle tension, and PMS.
 This strain is occasionally associated with an increase in appetite.
-Therefore, cancer patients suffering from appetite loss after undergoing a chemical treatment may find this strain useful.
+Therefore, patients suffering from low appetite as a result of a variety of different medical conditions may find this strain useful.

 Possible Side Effects of Cherry Pie